Duchenne muscular dystrophy

 Treatment and prognosis

-Corticosteroids, such as prednisolone and deflazacort, are the only pharmacological agent that has proven to be effective in improving muscle strength and respiratory function 1.
+Corticosteroids, such as prednisolone and deflazacort, are the only pharmacological agents that have proven to be effective in improving muscle strength and respiratory function 1.
 Otherwise, the management of DMD is multidisciplinary, and involves rehabilitation and surveillance of respiratory, cardiac, and orthopaedic complications 1.
+Many patients require heart transplants to prolong survival 11.

 The prognosis remains relatively poor, with most patients not surviving past the third decade of life 1.